Supercomputing-System-AI-Lab/UniversalCheckpointing/README.md

 Feel free to customize the model configuration by adjusting the hidden size, number of layers, and various parallelism strategies.

+## Efficiency Optimization

+When running a conversion, such as `bash examples/ex1/convert.sh`, the script will display the time taken for the `extract` and `merge` steps in the format `[INFO] Extracting took xx.xx s` and `[INFO] Merging took xx.xx s`.

+### Nested Parallel Reconfiguration

+UCP is designed to leverage multiple CPU cores to maximize bandwidth between the CPU and storage.
+You can control the number of parallel workers using the `--num_extract_workers` and `--num_merge_workers` arguments.
+For multi-node environments, you can further increase efficiency by utilizing aggregated bandwidth with the script `DeepSpeed/deepspeed/checkpoint/ds_to_universal_multi-node.py`.

 ## 📜 Citation

 ```bibtex